 Family Law, Estate Planning, Civil Litigation

-Al Michael Dean joined BarrSternberg in the Fall of 2018.
+Alexander Dean joined BarrSternberg in the Fall of 2018.
 He currently serves as Vice-President of the Bennington County Bar Association and as a trustee of the Samuel Blackmer Law Library Fund.
 Dean draws from many areas of legal experience, and most recently clerked for the Honorable Kathy C. Qasim in New Jersey, where he primarily mediated and researched family law matters, including matrimonial law, child support and custody, juvenile delinquency, and domestic violence.
 Prior to clerking for Judge Qasim, Dean clerked for the Rutland City Attorney’s Office.
 In 2017, he provided legal aid to clients throughout the Northeast as part of the South Royalton Legal Clinic, offering counsel on landlord-tenant, child custody and support, adoption and termination of parental rights, as well as Department of Veteran Affairs appeals.
 In law school, Dean served as the Senior Managing Editor of the Vermont Law Review and an active member of the National Moot Court Team.
 He taught workshops for legal writing and constitutional law.
 At BarrSternberg, Dean’s practice areas include personal injury, appellate practice, contract disputes, debtor’s and consumer’s rights, landlord-tenant matters, and general civil litigation.
 He also serves as a director of SPEAK, Inc., a Vermont 501(c)(3) providing public speaking and debate workshops to students and incarcerated individuals, and as a trustee of the Greater Bennington Interfaith Community Services, whose mission is to advance the health of the Bennington community by improving access to food, shelter, and healthcare.
 Dean was admitted to the New York State Bar Association in 2017 and the Vermont Bar Association in 2018.
 He graduated with honors from Vermont Law School in 2017 and earned a Bachelor of Engineering degree from Stony Brook University in 2014.

 B.E., Stony Brook University, 2014 • J.D., Vermont Law School, 2017